Frequently asked questions

 Can I list at more than one hospital?

 Yes.
 This is called “multiple listing.”
-UNOS policy permits patients to be considered for organs that become available in other areas by being evaluated and listed at more than one center.
+OPTN policy permits patients to be considered for organs that become available in other areas by being evaluated and listed at more than one hospital.
 This may reduce your waiting time in some cases, but not always.
-There is no advantage to listing at more than one transplant center in the same Organ Procurement Organization local area.
-Each center has its own criteria for listing transplant candidates, and each center can refuse to evaluate patients seeking to list at multiple centers.
-If you wish to list at more than one center, inform your primary center and other centers you contact.
+Each hospital has its own criteria for listing transplant candidates, and each hospital can refuse to evaluate patients seeking to list at multiple hospitals.
+If you wish to list at more than one hospital, inform your primary hospital and other hospitals you contact.

 What questions should I ask the transplant team?